siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.98.md

 **The settings on this page are for firmware version 0.98.**
 **Version 0.98 is currently experimental, and can be found in the Edge branch as firmware build 444.xx**

 If you are running a "stock" tinyg please use one of the configuration pages below - and you probably have fv 0.97.
 The version number can be found as the fv variable in the startup JSON message, or by typing $fv.
-Version 0.97 encompasses builds 412.01 - 435.xx and later.
+Version 0.97 encompasses builds 412.01 - 440.xx.

 See also:
 * [Configuration Main Page](TinyG-Configuration)